mikependon/RepoDB.NET/pages/interfaces/iclasshandler.md

 | Get | The method that is being invoked when the outbound execution is triggered (i.e.: [Query](/operation/query), [QueryAll](/operation/queryall) and [BatchQuery](/operation/batchquery)). |
 | Set | The method that is being invoked when the inbound execution is triggered (i.e.: [Insert](/operation/insert), [Update](/operation/update), [Merge](/operation/merge) and etc). |

-> The `Get()` method has an additional argument of type  `DbDataReader`.
-It refers to the actual instance of the `DbDataReader` in used during the deserialization process.

 ## How to Implement?

 You have to manually create a class that implements this interface.